 - You are a client who insources work from a contractor.

 In other words, TUPE may apply whenever your business changes hands and there are employees affected by the change.
 The change might relate to an asset, or an activity, or a business.
 For example, if you take over the provision of a service, such as catering, the employees who provide the service may become your employees by virtue of TUPE.
 Or if you are considering buying an hotel, restaurant or pub, the employment of all staff, including cleaners and security staff may be transferred with the sale of the business.

 If you are a school transferring from local authority to academy status, your staff will automatically transfer their terms and conditions to the academy.

 If you are an employer looking to purchase or sell a business or you are taking over a contract, we provide specialist TUPE transfer advice.
 We can advise you if TUPE applies.
-If TUPE does apply, we can ensure that your employees are transferred correctly.
-Call us today for a free initial telephone consultation, without obligation to discuss whether TUPE applies to your business Sale/Purchase.
+If TUPE does apply, we can ensure that your employees are transferred in accordance with the regulations.
+Call us today for a free initial telephone consultation, without obligation to discuss whether TUPE applies to your business transaction.

 Our specialist Solicitors are skilled in advising businesses in this complex area of employment law and have assisted businesses in sectors as diverse as Social Care, Construction, Finance and Education.

 Further information on TUPE Transfers